-- Apply in good time (at least two months ahead, although some councils specify longer); the arrangements may be relaxed in exceptional circumstances such as disaster appeals, but don't bank on it; - •The promoter must be a "fit and proper person" it is up to the authority to ensure this, and they may refuse to grant licences if they are not satisfied on this point; - •Information which must be provided by the sponsor includes: - Promoter's name and address; - •Name, address, objects (and registered charity number if applicable) of the benefiting organisation; - •Specific places and dates of the collection (which must be adhered to).
+- Apply in good time (at least two months ahead, although some councils specify longer); the arrangements may be relaxed in exceptional circumstances such as disaster appeals, but don't bank on it. - The promoter must be a 'fit and proper person' it is up to the authority to ensure this, and they may refuse to grant licences if they are not satisfied on this point. - Information which must be provided by the sponsor includes: - Promoter's name and address. - Name, address, objects (and registered charity number if applicable) of the benefiting organisation. - Specific places and dates of the collection (which must be adhered to).

-Care With Handling Money:
+Care With Handling Money

-The Fundraising Codes of Practice are available from the Fundraising Regulator and outline.
+The Fundraising Codes of Practice are available from the Fundraising Regulator and outline:

-- Only use sealed tins for collections open buckets are illegal; - Collection envelopes should be sealed by the donor; - No collector should open his or her tin or envelopes; - The promoter or organiser should open the collection tins in the presence of the collector, and record the amount separately for each collector; - Keep records of good sites and enthusiastic volunteers for future reference; - •And don't forget to thank everyone who helped they deserve it, and you may need them again.
+- Only use sealed tins for collections open buckets are illegal. - Collection envelopes should be sealed by the donor. - No collector should open his or her tin or envelopes. - The promoter or organiser should open the collection tins in the presence of the collector, and record the amount separately for each collector. - Keep records of good sites and enthusiastic volunteers for future reference. - And don't forget to thank everyone who helped they deserve it, and you may need them again.

-Cashless Payments:
+Cashless Payments

-Less and less people carry cash on a day to day basis.
-If you plan on carrying out collections regularly, or using static collection boxes as a regular source of income, its worth researching and investing in contactless donation boxes.
+Less and less people carry cash on a day-to-day basis.
+If you plan on carrying out collections regularly, or using static collection boxes as a regular source of income, it's worth researching and investing in contactless donation boxes. (e.g. those that work on card/phone transactions).
+At a minimum have s QR Code that people can scan to make a payment by phone via a website.